 Famously, Andy Warhol’s giant banana (*ahem*) graced the front cover and, by Jove, it merely adds to the themes of drug abuse, deviancy, and debauchery which are littered throughout the album’s lyrics.
 It’s a fine old album and one which would like mighty adorning any record collection.

 The Velvet Underground & Nico

 Nico (1938-1988) was a German singer with a distinctive, brooding, and doom-laden voice.
-Upbeat pop ditties weren’t really her thing, but along with the likes of Grace Slick of Jefferson Airplane she became one of the most respected singers of the 1960s (she was also an Andy Warhol – or Bernie Ecclestone, as those two seem to be the same person – superstar).
+Upbeat pop ditties weren’t really her thing.
+But along with the likes of Grace Slick of Jefferson Airplane she became one of the most respected singers of the 1960s.

 She was also an Andy Warhol – or Bernie Ecclestone, as those two seem to be the same person – superstar.